 Additionally, you might find it harder to concentrate as you have to listen to external noise at a higher volume.

-It’s easy to forget about your speakers when you’re so focused on what’s happening on your screen.
-But turning your speakers up too high can actually damage them.
+It’s easy to forget your speakers when you’re so focused on what’s happening on your screen.
+But turning your speakers up too high can damage them.

 Loud sounds consume more amp power, and pushing an amplifier too hard can cause clipping, which, in turn, can potentially damage your speakers.

-While it’s not suitable to turn your monitors too high, don’t turn them too low either.
+While turning your monitors too high is not suitable, don’t turn them too low either.
 You don’t want to be hearing all the fan noise, air conditioner noise, and other things going on in your room.

 Adjusting Your Monitor Volume During Recording